 - Representing Connecticut in challenging ISO New England’s proposal to modify capacity market rules, seeking to provide a forum for better representation of State interests in wholesale electricity market matters.

 - Prepared comprehensive regulations for the Maryland Public Service Commission to implement the Offshore Wind Energy Act of 2013, establishing a competitive procurement process for offshore wind energy projects.

 - Defended Bank of America in Enron-related litigation where American Electric Power asserted fraud and negligent misrepresentation claims.
 Obtained a judgment in excess of $400 million on the Bank’s claims against AEP.

-- Represented CIBC in all aspects of the Adelphia related litigation involving fraud, aiding and abetting and fraudulent conveyance claims, resulting in a very favorable settlement.
+- Represented CIBC in all aspects of the Adelphia related litigation involving fraud, aiding and abetting and fraudulent conveyance claims.

 - Successful dismissal of eleven shareholder class actions against Emergency Medical Services Corporation (EMSC) et al., in Delaware Chancery Court and Colorado federal and state courts, enabling the $3 billion sale of EMSC to be completed.